 In collections that were created through the work of institutions and organizations, the history of collecting and preserving generally has not significantly involved stories of opposition.
 In most of the cases, laws mandated the acquisition of these collections by the state archives, and it was thusly applied.
-However, when the historian Branka Prpa became director of the Historical Archives of Belgrade under Zoran Đinđić, it was her personal initiative to collect the bequests of intellectuals and personalities in the cultural sphere of Belgrade to preserve their legacy for future generations in the Historical Archives of Belgrade.119 The already mentioned Nebojša Popov fond, the bequest of the theatre director Jovan Ćirilov, and the materials of the ballet dancer and peace activist Jelena Šantić, are now available, amongst others, for research in the archives.120
+However, when the historian Branka Prpa became director of the Historical Archives of Belgrade during the time of Zoran Đinđić being Prime Minister of Serbia, it was her personal initiative to collect the bequests of intellectuals and personalities in the cultural sphere of Belgrade to preserve their legacy for future.
+The already mentioned Nebojša Popov fond, the bequest of the theatre director Jovan Ćirilov, and the materials of the ballet dancer and peace activist Jelena Šantić, are now available, amongst others, for research in the archives.
+120